Solarpunk: How to Tame Chickens and Automate Eggs with Animal Transport

 Step 2: Build the full coop setup, not just the coop

-This is the stage where Solarpunk quietly punishes half-finished builds.
-A coop without feed support is not “almost ready.”
-A coop without water is not “good enough for now.”
-Treat the whole thing like one machine with four components.
-The coop provides the shelter side of the loop, while the troughs and feed keep the survival checks from blocking output.
+This is where Solarpunk quietly punishes half-finished builds.
+A coop without feed support is not “almost ready,” and a coop without water is not “good enough for now.”
+Treat the whole thing as one machine: the coop covers shelter, while food and water keep the need checks from blocking output.

 Placement matters more than people expect.
-Keep the coop, feeding trough, and water trough close together in a single chicken zone instead of scattering them across a larger farm deck.
-The cleaner the zone, the easier it is to diagnose problems later.
-When production stalls, you want one glance to tell you whether the issue is food, water, shelter, or transport.
+Keep the coop, food, and water close together in a single chicken zone instead of scattering them across a larger farm deck.
+A clean zone means that when production stalls, one glance tells you whether the problem is food, water, shelter, or transport.
 A spread-out layout turns a simple fix into a scavenger hunt.

 FinalBoss // Gear